AdamT20054/UTReaction/README.md

 </p>

 ## Disclaimer:
-This program is built for example purposes, it should not under any circumstance be used on Discord or it's related services.
+This program is built for example purposes, it should not under any circumstance be used on Discord or it's related services as it is in breach with their TOS.
 You are responsible for the use of this program and the author bares no responsibility.

 ## Built With